digital-asset/daml/daml-foundations/daml-ghc/base-rst-prefix.rst

 The standard library
 ====================

-The DAML standard library is a collection of DAML modules organised in domains that can be used to implement concrete applications.
+The DAML standard library is a collection of DAML modules that can be used to implement concrete applications.

-This page covers the Base domain, which contains various modules with common definitions and helper functions.

 Usage
 *****